Standish James O'Grady: Career

 He proved too unconventional of mind to settle into a career in the church, and took a job as a schoolmaster at Midleton College, then in a period of expansion.
 He also qualified as a barrister, while earning much of his living by writing for the Irish newspapers.
 Reading Sylvester O'Halloran's "General history of Ireland" sparked an interest in early Irish history.
 After an initial lukewarm response to his writing on the legendary past in "History of Ireland: Heroic Period" (1878–81) and "Early Bardic Literature of Ireland" (1879), he realised that the public wanted romance, and so followed the example of James Macpherson in recasting Irish legends in literary form, producing historical novels including "Finn and his Companions" (1891), "The Coming of Cuculain" (1894), "The Chain of Gold" (1895), "Ulrick the Ready" (1896) and "The Flight of the Eagle" (1897), and "The Departure of Dermot" (1913).

 He also studied Irish history of the Elizabethan period, presenting in his edition of Sir Thomas Stafford's "Pacata Hibernia" (1896) the view that the Irish people had made the Tudors into kings of Ireland to overthrow their unpopular landlords, the Irish chieftains.
 His "The Story of Ireland" (1894) was not well received, as it shed too positive a light on the rule of Oliver Cromwell for the taste of many Irish readers.
 He was also active in social and political campaigns in connection with such issues as unemployment and taxation.

 Until 1898, he worked as a journalist for the Daily Express of Dublin, but in that year, finding Dublin journalism in decline, he moved to Kilkenny to become editor of the Kilkenny Moderator, which was printed at number 28 High Street.
 It was here he became involved with Ellen Cuffe, Countess of Desart and Captain Otway Cuffe.
 He engaged in the revival of the local woollen and woodworking industries.
 In 1900 he founded the All-Ireland Review, and returned to Dublin to manage it until it ceased publication in 1908.
 O'Grady contributed to James Larkins' The Irish Worker paper.

-O'Grady's works were an influence on WB Yeats and George Russell and this led to him being known as the "Father of the Celtic Revival".
+O'Grady's works were an influence on W. B. Yeats and George Russell and this led to him being known as the "Father of the Celtic Revival".
 Being as much proud of his family's Unionism and Protestantism as of his Gaelic Irish ancestry – identities that were increasingly seen as antithetical in the late 1800s – he was described by Augusta, Lady Gregory as a "fenian unionist".